-Even though it’s a high-risk industry, buying workers comp for solar installers doesn’t have to be expensive.
+Even though it’s a high-risk industry, solar Installer workers compensation buying workers comp for solar installers doesn’t have to be expensive.
 The right policy will protect your employees and your bottom line.

-Need to find affordable workers’ compensation options for your solar installers?
+Need to find affordable solar Installer workers compensation options?
 The rumors are true—no one should set foot on a roof without the right insurance coverage.
 Installing solar roofing panels is a dangerous job.

 Accidents are common, and many of them are fatal.
 Sudden slips, accidental falls, and lifting heavy objects are the most common reasons workers end up in the emergency room.
 While solar energy may save your customers money, an unexpected trip to the hospital could bankrupt your business.